Why Musicians Think Georgia Rocks

 Ameris Bank Amphitheatre, Alpharetta

-Favorite Georgia Music Festivals
+Favorite Georgia music festivals

 What’s your favorite music festival in Georgia?
 We asked top musicians from around Georgia this question.
 Here's how they answered: